hwgilbert16/chatterbox/README.md

 If you have followed the Docker container bot instructions, you do not need to follow the following instructions.

-You should first create a Discord bot in the Discord Developer Portal.
+Create a Discord bot in the Discord Developer Portal before anything else.
 If you do not know how to, you can follow the guide at the top of this DiscordJS article [here](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot).

 Add the bot to your Discord server with the following URL, replacing (client_ID) with the client ID of your bot.
 Open this URL in your web browser and add your bot to your Discord server.

 ```
 https://discord.com/oauth2/authorize?client_id=(client_ID)&permissions=8&scope=bot
 ```

+There should also be Node.JS **>=16** on the Discord bot server.
+You can find more information on how to install it [here](https://nodejs.org/en/download/current/).

 Download the latest release of Chatterbox and unzip it.
 Replace (version number) with what the current version of Chatterbox is.
 You can find this out in the "releases" section.